Nitheesh-S7/Security-Assessment/README.md

 # Security Assessment
 This is a report on security assessment in http://www.itsecgames.com domain, Including vulnerability assessment, mitigation methods and SSL/TLS analysis.
 All scans were done with publicly available tools with permisson to scan domain.
-The scan result screenshots can be seen in **"Scan Results"** folder for all scans done on the domain.
+The scan result screenshots can be seen in **"Scan Results"** folder for all scans done on the domain, Also the Security assessment report pdf will have screenshots wtth the report.

 ---